Wendy Williams

 Articles and Chapters

-Williams, W.R., Goering, C.Z., Emert, T., Schmidt, P.S., & Zoss, M. (proposal under review).
+Williams, W.R., Goering, C.Z., Emert, T., Schmidt, P.S., & Zoss, M. (chapter proposal under review).
 “Inspiration, Creativity, and Engagement: The Arts as a Source of Joy in ELA Teaching.”
 International Perspectives on the Teaching of English to Generate Hope: Inspiration in an Age of Anxiety.

-Williams, W.R. (in progress).
-“Digital Texts that Move, Delight, and Inspire: Using Animation in the English Classroom.”
+Williams, W.R. (manuscript under review, 6,700 words).
+“Digital Texts that Move, Delight, and Inspire: A Call to Include Animation in English Teacher Education.”
 Contemporary Issues in Technology and Teacher Education (English Language Arts).

 Williams, W.R.
 (2025).
 “Talking Back to the Bard through Words, Visuals, Gestures, and Sounds: Multimodal Assignments that Honor Students’ Voices and Cultures.”
 In L. Turchi (Ed.), Design and Discomfort: Teaching Shakespeare and Race, pp. 295-308.
 Arizona Center for Medieval and Renaissance Studies (ACMRS) Press.